 systemctl enable NetworkManager

 Reboot the system.

-If all went well, you should be seeing the following login screen (I know, it doesn’t look cool at all, anyways).
-Change the session from the top dropdown and login with the username and password.
+If all went well, you should see the following login screen (I know, it doesn’t look cool at all, anyway).
+Change the session from the top dropdown and log in with the username and password.

-When I first logged-in to my test system, honestly many things didn’t work.
+When I first logged in to my test system, many things didn’t work.
 Here’s a list of items and their possible solutions.

-a) Wallpaper: The wallpaper module seems not working at all.
+a) Wallpaper: The wallpaper module seems not to be working at all.
 So, there was no wallpaper by default.
 Even the “Change Wallpaper” option is not opening.
 If you face this, install

 dconf editor and change the wallpaper via the below steps.